Code-Institute-Submissions/milestone-01/README.md

 ### Solution
-- Create single-page, modern and responsive website.
+- Create single-page (easy to use and less complex), modern and responsive website with the latest framework.
-- Since the artist was born in the 1992, so the main target users for this website will most likely the Millennials (Generation Y).
+- Since the artist was born in the 1992, so the main target users for this website will be the Millennials (Generation Y).
 So it's important to include social media links such as Instagram, Facebook, Twitter, Youtube and Spotify.
-- Also the website will contains a lot of multimedia elements (pictures, audio and video) and links to Amazon website where users can purchase the client's music.
+- Also the website will contains a lot of multimedia elements (pictures, audio and video) and links to Amazon website where users can purchase her music.
 - The site will also include web form where users can sign-up or contact her (there is no back-end code for the form, so the form will not working since it is out of scope of the project)
 - Most of her songs have mellow, reflective and gloomy feel.
 So the color theme of this website will balance, combination of dark and light background with pictures that match the feel of her music.